 We were told about the arrangements and actions taken to date when staff members needed to self-isolate or tested positive for COVID-19.
-We were provided with a detailed account of the procedure and given examples of how this has worked to date.
+We were provided with a detailed account of the procedure.
 We were satisfied that these procedures minimised the risk of spreading COVID-19 to staff and patients.